vagarwal3/PFIC8621/README.md

 The project is available strictly via client side.
 Data is persisted to the site's localstorage so no personal information ever leaves the user's computer.
 Your form entries never leave your browser.
 You are responsible for saving your tax information.

+## Bugs and Issues
+Have a bug or an issue with this template?
+Open a new issue here on <a href='https://github.com/vagarwal3/PFIC8621/issues'>GitHub</a> or leave a <a href='https://github.com/vagarwal3/PFIC8621/discussions'>comment</a>.

 ## License
 Created by Vikas Agarwal and licensed under the MIT License.
 The code is available as open source under the terms of the MIT License.